SignorelliDenis/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

   Get-ClientAccessServer | Set-ClientAccessServer -AutoDiscoverServiceInternalUri $Null
   ```

    > [!NOTE]
    > If you have Exchange 2007 servers in the environment, you will have to run a similar command on your Exchange 2007 servers to null out the settings.

-4. There are inbound and outbound connectors created by the Hybrid Configuration Wizard that you will want to delete.
+- There are inbound and outbound connectors created by the Hybrid Configuration Wizard that you will want to delete.
 Use the following steps to do this:

-1. Log in to the [Office 365 Admin portal](http://portal.office.com) and sign in as the Tenant Administrator.
+4. Log in to the [Office 365 Admin portal](http://portal.office.com) and sign in as the Tenant Administrator.

-2. Select the option to manage **Exchange**.
+5. Select the option to manage **Exchange**.

-3. Navigate to **Mail Flow** -\> **Connection**.
+6. Navigate to **Mail Flow** -\> **Connection**.

-4. You can now disable or delete the inbound and outbound connectors.
+7. You can now disable or delete the inbound and outbound connectors.
 The HCW creates connectors with unique namespace **inbound from \<unique identifier\>** and **outbound from \<unique identifier\>** as shown in the graphic below.

     ![Hybrid Configuration Wizard creates connectors with unique namespace](media/7b1b6f0b-43d6-4407-8cd7-7dd52e016697.jpg)

-5. Remove the organization relationship created by the Hybrid Configuration Wizard.
+- Remove the organization relationship created by the Hybrid Configuration Wizard.
 Use the following steps to do this:

-1. Log in to the [Office 365 Admin portal](http://portal.office.com) and sign in as the Tenant Administrator.
+8. Log in to the [Office 365 Admin portal](http://portal.office.com) and sign in as the Tenant Administrator.

-2. Select the option to manage Exchange.
+9. Select the option to manage Exchange.

-3. Navigate to **Organization**.
+10. Navigate to **Organization**.

-4. Under **Organization Sharing**, remove the organization named **O365 to On-Premises - \<unique identifier\>** as shown in the graphic below.
+11. Under **Organization Sharing**, remove the organization named **O365 to On-Premises - \<unique identifier\>** as shown in the graphic below.

     ![Remove the Organization Relationship created by the Hybrid Configuration Wizard](media/2f0c1077-8785-487a-87a5-a75f0a4f0fea.jpg)

-6. If OAuth is configured for an Exchange hybrid deployment, you will want to disable the configuration from both on-premises and Office 365.
+- If OAuth is configured for an Exchange hybrid deployment, you will want to disable the configuration from both on-premises and Office 365.
 In most environments, these steps can be skipped because only a small subset of our customers have OAuth configured.

    To disable the on-premises configuration:

-1. From an Exchange 2013 server, open the Exchange Management Shell.
+12. From an Exchange 2013 server, open the Exchange Management Shell.

-2. Run the following:
+13. Run the following:

   ```
   Get-IntraorganizationConnector -Identity ExchangeHybridOnPremisesToOnline | Set-IntraOrganizationConnector -Enabled $False
   ```

    To disable the Exchange Online configuration:

-1. Connect Windows PowerShell to Exchange Online.
+14. Connect Windows PowerShell to Exchange Online.

-2. Run the following:
+15. Run the following:

   ```
   Run Get-IntraorganizationConnector -Identity ExchangeHybridOnlineToOnPremises | Set-IntraOrganizationConnector -Enabled $False
   ```

+   > [!NOTE]
-    The  _Identity_ parameter assumes that you used the Hybrid Configuration Wizard to configure OAuth.
+   > The  _Identity_ parameter assumes that you used the Hybrid Configuration Wizard to configure OAuth.
 If this is not the case, you may need to adjust the value you specified for the identity of the connectors.

-7. Disable directory synchronization for your tenants.
+16. Disable directory synchronization for your tenants.
 When this step is completed, all user management tasks will be done from the Office 365 management tools.
 This means you will no longer use the Exchange Management Console or Exchange Administration Center (EAC).
 For more information on how to disable directory synchronization, see [Deactivate directory synchronization](https://technet.microsoft.com/en-us/library/dn144760.aspx).

-8. You can now safely uninstall Exchange from the on-premises servers.
+17. You can now safely uninstall Exchange from the on-premises servers.

 ### Scenario two